+Figure 15 - Preliminary benchmark geometry with eight tensile specimens within thick (9mm) and thin (4mm) walls, aligned with the build direction (Z) and perpendicular to the build direction.

-From that point, a benchmark geometry containing critical geometrical features will be developed or chosen from the literature considering the limitations of the available equipment and requirements of a given application (brought from a possible partner or suggested by the author based on literature review and past work experience).
-(ASTM INT., 2014)The next step will be to define critical factors and parameter levels that result in a stable process and dense metallic structures for the chosen material.
+From that point, a benchmark geometry containing critical geometrical features will be further refined based on the literature considering the limitations of the available equipment and requirements of a given application (brought from a possible partner or suggested by the author based on literature review and past work experience).
+A preliminary part with dimensions compatible with tensile test specimens according to ASTM E8M-13a standard (ASTM INT., 2014) was developed and is illustrated in Figure 16.

+The next step will be to define critical process factors and levels that result in a stable process and dense metallic structures for the chosen material.
+The deposition rate and the volume energy are preliminary factors of choice to take to an experiment due to their impact on temperature history and productivity.

-On the third stage, the benchmark geometry will be manufactured, and samples will be machined from inside the structure with appropriate geometry in accordance with recommendations from available standards.
-The last stage will be to conduct the tensile tests according to recommendations from the same standards, analyze and report the results, correlating the mechanical properties with selected factors.
+On the third stage, the benchmark geometry will be manufactured, and at least two samples of each condition will be machined from inside the structure with appropriate geometry in accordance with recommendations from available standards, totalizing at least sixteen samples, considering an experiment with three factors, two levels per factor and two samples per condition.
+The last stage will be to conduct the tensile tests according to recommendations from ASTM E8M-13a, analyze and report the results, correlating the mechanical properties with selected factors.
+An experiment with more factors and repetitions might be considered depending on the availability of the tensile test equipment and the chosen material.

 TECHNICAL AND FINANCIAL RESOURCES

 The benchmark geometry will be additively manufactured using the SL1 system, one of the laser systems available at the Precision Engineering Laboratory (LMP).
-The system is composed by a fiber laser model YLS-10000 from IPG Photonics, with wavelength of 1064nm and optic system with 300mm focal length delivering the beam with diameter 880 μm on the focal point.
+The system is composed by a fiber laser model YLS-10000 from IPG Photonics, with wavelength of 1064nm, maximum power of 10000W, and optic system with 300mm focal length delivering the beam with diameter 880 μm on the focal point.
 The system is also connected to a three-axis CNC machine, a disc powder feeder system and gas lines which combined deliver up to 30g/min of powder with 20 l/min gas flow rate in a build volume of 300mm x 300mm x 300mm.

 The tensile tests will be performed at LabMat using the MTS Criterion Model 45 with 10kN capacity.
 Powder characterization and microstructure analysis will be conducted using optical and scanning electron microscopy as needed.
-A summary of the main equipment resources that will be used is listed in Table 3.
+A summary of the main equipment resources that will be used is listed in Table 2.
 In a scenario of no partnership with industry, iron powder available at LMP will be selected as feedstock material and up to two cylinders of inert gas will be provided by the author.
+Approximately 13kg of the material will be needed in order to manufacture two benchmark geometries of 1.6kg each, considering a deposition efficiency of 25% in mass.